Argyle & Bellevue Avenues

 “The Crescent,” a curved 10-storey tower designed and built by Kenneth Gardner & Warnett Kennedy in 1961, was the area’s first high rise, the very first in West Vancouver, in fact.

-A building boom followed through the rest of the decade and now several of these 1960s towers have been transformed into luxury seaside accommodations – including the blue circular “Shoreland Apartments,” by G. Leach Consulting, circa 1963, and the iconic 1965 pink palace, “Villa Maris” – just waiting for the right modernist tenant or buyer to come along and make them their own.
+A building boom followed through the rest of the decade and now several of these 1960s towers have been transformed into luxury seaside accommodations – including the blue circular “Shoreland Apartments” designed by Don McIntyre and built by the Logie Brothers in 1963, and the iconic pink palace, “Villa Maris”, also designed by Don McIntyre circa 1965 – just waiting for the right modernist tenant or buyer to come along and make them their own.

 Tagged In ambleside,Architecture,argyle,bellevue,buildings,dundareve,MCM,Mid Century Modern,Modernism,modtraveler,modtraveler.net,oceanside,pink palace,shoreland,the crescent,towers,Vancouver,villa maris,Vintage and west vancouver